readmeio/rdme/README.md

 > [!NOTE]
 > The `rdme openapi` command supports both OpenAPI and Swagger API definitions.
 The `rdme swagger` command is an alias for `rdme openapi` and is deprecated.

-If you wish to programmatically access any of this script's results (such as the API defintion ID or the link to the corresponding docs in your dashboard), supply the `--raw` flag and the command will return a JSON output.
+If you wish to programmatically access any of this script's results (such as the API definition ID or the link to the corresponding docs in your dashboard), supply the `--raw` flag and the command will return a JSON output.

 This command also has a dry run mode, which can be useful for initial setup and debugging.
 You can perform a dry run by supplying the `--dryRun` flag.